TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

    .. versionchanged:: 10.4

-       With the introduction of item groups, the former fourth (optional description) and fifth (authMode) entries have been shifted one position up.
+       With the introduction of item groups, the former fourth (optional description) entry has been shifted one position up.
 This needs to be adjusted if upgrading from lower TYPO3 versions.

    Each element in this array is in itself an array where: